gongqilin/API/my_application/add_application.md

     </tr>
     <tr>
         <td>Redirect URLs</td>
-        <td>The URL that will be used to redirect after Authorization.
-The first URL entered in the list will be taken as the default redirect url (which will be displayed in a different colour in the list).
-If you wish to use any other call back url in the list that you have added, then you will need to provide this in the request for authorization code url.
-Please see Request For an Authorization Code for more details.
-Atleast one Redicrect URL should be added to this field.
+        <td>The URL that will be used to redirect after Authorization.  <br><br>The first URL entered in the list will be taken as the default redirect url (which will be displayed in a different colour in the list).  <br><br>However, if you wish to use any other call back url in the list that you have added, then you will need to provide this in the request for authorization code url.
+Please see Request For an Authorization Code for more details.  <br><br>Atleast one Redicrect URL should be added to this field.
 You can add upto 05 Redicrect URLs.
 Only valid URLs can be entered into this field.</td>
         <td>Yes</td>
     </tr>
     <tr>